airyhq/airy/docs/docs/sources/sms-twilio.md

 ---
 title: SMS via Twilio
-sidebar_label: SMS - Twilio
+sidebar_label: SMS
 ---

-The Twilio sms source provides a channel for sending and receiving SMS using the [Twilio API](https://www.twilio.com/).
+The Twilio SMS source provides a channel for sending and receiving SMS using the [Twilio API](https://www.twilio.com/).

 :::note